AlexanderDuvall/CryIndigoVR/README.md

 # CryIndigoVR
 This will House the Code for Cryengine VR.
 I do not own anything CryEngine related.
 Only the component code provided was developed by IndigoAffect LLC.

-To get started download the project as a zip file.
-Unzip both the repository and CRYENGINE-VRUpdated
+To get started download the project as a zip file and unzip it.

+Also Download the Custom VR CryEngine from OneDrive.
+[In the future it will be on GitHub too](https://1drv.ms/u/s!Ah4k-gNkBMHTjahUQF-R2edxQf10nA?e=sqilQb):

 Once this is done follow the Oculus tutorial on Youtube!